 Accept Payments Online: eChecks, ACH, Credit Cards, and More

 Ready to accept payments online?
 We certainly hope so!
 These are the best online payment options for businesses, large and small.

 Consumers are making more online payments in 2020 than ever before, and mobile payments in particular are on the rise.
 According to PWC, the number of consumers making mobile purchases more than doubled from 2010 to 2017, rising from 7% of consumers to 17%.
 In 2020, as many as 45% of consumers use their smartphone for mobile shopping.

 When it comes to accepting payments online, it’s important to offer customers a variety of payment options.
 According to the 2016 Annual Billing Household Survey, customers use an average of 3.6 different payment methods each month for their bills.
 Today, consumers have even more payment options available with the advancements in digital wallets and mobile payment applications.

 The Top Ways Businesses Are Accepting Payments Online

 Technology continues to evolve and the opportunities for your business are great.
 We’ve put together a list of all the different ways you can accept payments online in 2020.
 These online payment options are easy, convenient, and seamless for customers to use.

 1. Accept Credit Cards and Debit Cards Online

 Enabling your customers to pay with their credit card on your website is the most basic way you can accept online payments.
 To offer this feature to your customers, you’ll want to decide whether to have your own dedicated merchant account or use an intermediary holding account.

 2. Accept eChecks through ACH Processing

-3. Mobile Payments Continue to Grow
+3. Look Into Mobile Payments, Which Continue to Grow

 Dipping a chip card, swiping a credit card, or keying in a credit card number on a mobile device is becoming the norm for many customers and businesses.
-The payment is confirmed and an emailed receipt can be sent immediately.
+Their payment is confirmed and an emailed receipt can be sent immediately.
 Add to that the ability to sell and buy services and products online, access cash flow reporting, manage customer accounts, and send invoices from anywhere you have a signal, and you start to see the benefits of using a mobile payment app for your business.

 4. Provide an Online Payment Gateway

-You can outsource this feature to companies that specialize in online payment services, including hosting the payment form, providing the secure payment processing, and secure customer account storage.
+You can outsource this feature to companies that specialize in online payment services, including hosting the payment form, providing the secure payment processing, and handling secure customer account storage.
 Depending on your provider, you can even customize the form to match your branding.

-5. Click-to-Pay Email Invoicing
+5. Add Click-to-Pay Email Invoicing

-Email invoicing gives your customer the ability to pay their bills and receive a receipt in seconds.
+Email invoicing gives your customer the ability to pay their bills online and receive a receipt in seconds.
 You can share an online payment form with your customer through email.
 With a fully integrated experience—from email, to web payment form, to your customer database—you can streamline your reporting and manage your data securely.
-So, when your customer clicks and pays, the invoice is marked as paid in your system automatically.
+So, when your customer clicks and makes an online payment, the invoice is marked as paid in your system automatically.

 6. Schedule Recurring Billing

-A very popular method for customers to pay for many monthly services like gyms and child care services is to use a recurring billing system.
+A very popular method for customers to pay for many monthly services–like gyms and child care services–is to use a recurring billing system.
 This option is not only more convenient for your customers, but it almost guarantees you will be paid on time.

-7. EMV/Chip Card Solutions
+7. Incorporate EMV/Chip Card Solutions

 What’s The Best Way To Accept Payments Online?

-Visit PaySimple.com to learn more or start your free trial today:
+Visit PaySimple.com to learn more or start your free trial today!